OER Africa is a Saide initiative, in partnership with NBA. It was established in 2008 with a vision to support the emergence of:

 Man smiling and using laptop and cell phone

-The William & Flora Hewlett Foundation have provided OER Africa with grants from 2008 to date to support our work and our mission:
+The William & Flora Hewlett Foundation has provided OER Africa with grants from 2008 to date to support our work and our mission:

 To establish dynamic networks of African OER practitioners by sensitising and connecting like-minded educators – teachers, academics, academic librarians, trainers, and policy makers – to develop, share, and adapt OER to meet the education needs of African societies.